Deploy a migration infrastructure

 After everything is configured, the Active Directory replication topology is in place.

 With everything complete, a list of the domain controllers and sites are shown in the on-premises Active Directory Administrative Center.

 Step 5: Plan for governance

 Azure provides a range of governance controls across services and the Azure platform.
-Read more for a basic understanding of options.
+For more information, see the Azure governance options.

 As they configure identity and access control, Contoso has already begun to put some aspects of governance and security in place.
 Broadly, there are three areas it needs to consider: